 The bullet-ridden commemorative marker that was erected near where Emmett Till’s body was found will go on displace at the Smithsonian National Museum of American History.
 An article by Hyperallergic highlights how the marker has been an important form of commemoration, the defacement of the marker, and the pervasiveness of anti-Blackness in the United States.

-“In what would have been Emmett Till’s 80th year, this vandalized sign demonstrates the ways histories of racism and violence continue into the present.”
+In what would have been Emmett Till’s 80th year, this vandalized sign demonstrates the ways histories of racism and violence continue into the present.

 Read the full article about the bullet-ridden marker here.

-Tsione is one of thirty Landecker Democracy Fellows.
+Tsione is one of thirty 2020-2021 Landecker Democracy Fellows.
 This fellowship, a collaboration between the Alfred Landecker Foundation and Humanity in Action, was created to strengthen a new generation of leaders whose approaches to political and social challenges can become catalysts for democratic placemaking and community building.
 Read more about the fellowship here.